Definable decompositions for graphs of bounded linear cliquewidth: Preliminaries

 Then the term

-is a width-$3$ clique decomposition of the graph $G$.
+is a width-$3$ cliquewidth decomposition of the graph $G$.

-For a linear clique decomposition, it is convenient to denote the unary operation $\textbf{Add Vertex}_{i,X}$ of adding a vertex of color $i$ and connecting it to all vertices of color $X$ by ${\boldsymbol a}_{i,X}$ and the recoloring operation by ${\boldsymbol r}_{\phi}$.
-Moreover, we apply both operations by multiplication from left to right, omitting parenthesis.
-This way, we may view a linear clique decomposition of width $k$ as a word over the finite alphabet
+For a linear cliquewidth decomposition, it is convenient to denote the unary operation $\textbf{Add Vertex}_{i,X}$ of adding a vertex of color $i$ and connecting it to all vertices of color $X$ by ${\boldsymbol a}_{i,X}$ and the recoloring operation by ${\boldsymbol r}_{\phi}$.
+This way, we may view a linear cliquewidth decomposition of width $k$ as a word over the finite alphabet